Tansa Wildlife Sanctuary: Flora

 The forest type is Southern moist deciduous forest.
 Common trees include Tectona grandis, Terminalia belerica, Senegalia catechu, Terminalia elliptica, Haldina cordifolia, Mitragyna parvifolia, and Pterocarpus marsupium.

 Fauna

 There are 54 species of mammals and more than 250 species of birds found in the sanctuary.
 Mammals include leopard, sloth bear, porcupine, and barking deer.
 Birds include various species of Owls, forest birds and the endangered forest owlet.

-Tourist Places
+Tourist sites

-The major tourist place is Tansa dam.
-The other tourist places are Mahuli Fort, Mahadeo temple at Tilsa and Suryamal plateau.
+The major tourist place is Tansa Dam.
+The other tourist places are Mahuli Fort, Mahadeo Temple at Tilsa and Suryamal plateau.

 Threats

 The forest is under continuous threat from timber mafias who are exploiting the forest for valuable teak, Khair and Shisham trees.
 The other threats include forest fires, encroachment, hunting and trespassing.